Top 7 Social Links Methods to Transform Any Investigation

 How It Works

-The method can be run from a great many entities (alias, email address, person, phone number, IP address, social media profile, Twitter, and more).
+This OSINT method can be run from many entities (alias, email address, person, phone number, IP address, social media profile, and more).
 But let’s say we just have an email address.
-After applying the search method [SL ISE] Search, the system will usually return a few separate results.
+After applying the search method [SL ISE] Search, the system usually returns a few separate results.
 Next, we select all and run [SL ISE] Extract Entities, and we now see a whole selection of familiar entities from which we can develop the investigation.

 Results from the [SL ISE] Search with entities extracted